 Is Coffee Acidic?

 Yes: coffee contains acids, and that can cause problems for some people.
-But while some acidity in a cup of coffee contributes to the flavor, other acids might give you (along with 60 million Americans every month) the nasty sensation of heartburn.
+But while some acidity in a cup of coffee contributes to the flavour, other acids might give you (along with 5 million Canadians every month) the nasty sensation of heartburn.

 Whether you’re suffering from GastroEesophageal Reflux Disease (GERD) or you simply dislike the taste of acidic coffee, don’t worry…we’ve got solutions.